lazarus4/Beforth/doc/xforth.md

 When QUIT finds a word, the word's execution semantics or compile semantics should be executed depending on the value of STATE.
 This would make STATE an offset into the word's header structure in Name space. `FIND-NAME` would return a "name token", or nt, to point to the header structure.
 To compile or execute the word, `STATE @ + @ EXECUTE` could handle the nt, given the right header structure.

 Definitions would simultaneously compile to Code space and Pile space.
 Pile space could fill in a graph and apply an analytical compiler, or it could just compile a call/jump to code.
 It could make the decision to compile native code or a call at compile time.
 The basic idea is that Pile space is essentially free.
-Host systems are built to handle the fattest bloatware you can imagine.
-The overhead of compiling semantics to Pile space even if they aren't used is negligible.
+Host systems are built to handle some really fat bloatware, so the overhead of compiling semantics to Pile space even if they aren't used is negligible.

 The compiler will string compilation semantics together.
 For example, `: 2DUP OVER OVER ;` might cause 2DUP to compile two OVER opcodes rather than a call to 2DUP.
 The classical way of cross compiling worked out by MPE ltd. and FORTH inc. (for the EuroPay project) would be to compile 2DUP into the TARGET and COMPILE wordspaces.
 The 2DUP definition could be copied to the COMPILER scope to improve its compilation semantics.
 When COMPILING, the compiling version of 2DUP is found in the search order before the executable version.
 That works great when you're not using custom wordlists.
 However, to avoid the wordlist restrictions of dual headers, the dual-definition method (with Code and Pile spaces) is used.
 Everything you need is accessible from Name space.

-Words that create something in a wordlist could have the defaults in their namespace.
-That makes four cells, pointers to functions, in the header of a word: *compile, execute, compile_sem, execute_sem*.
-When that word creates something, *{compile_sem, execute_sem}* gets copied to the *{compile, execute}* fields.
-If the word creates nothing (the usual case), the *{compile_sem, execute_sem}* fields are nonexistent and the *created* flag is 0. `IMMEDIATE` would copy the last defined word's *execute* field to its *compile* field rather than setting a bit in the header and letting `FIND` return the bit.
+`IMMEDIATE` would copy the last defined word's *execute* field to its *compile* field rather than setting a bit in the header and letting `FIND` return the bit.

 ## QUIT words

-*find-name*  ( c-addr u –– nt | 0 ) From gForth, find the name c-addr u in the current search order.
+*find-name*  ( c-addr u –– nt | 0 ) From gForth: Find the name c-addr u in the current search order.
 Return its nt, if found, otherwise 0.

 For a QUIT loop built on top of a Forth with implementation-dependent header structure, I suggest using the following words: